Zipfian-Science/rickled/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Pickle Rick
+Rickle
 **************************
 .. toctree::
    :maxdepth: 2
    :numbered:
    :caption: Contents:

-   pickle_rick
+   rickle

 Starting
 =====================
-Pickle Rick is a lightweight tool for loading and writing very small Python objects to YAML or JSON representations.
+Rickle is a lightweight tool for loading and writing very small Python objects to YAML or JSON representations.
 This is especially useful for creating YAML config files and serialising them as Python objects.
 Works great in interactive Python environments like notebooks.